GachiLord/ResourceTool/README.md

 ### Manual install
 Copy "Build" dir from source code in KSP GameData.
 ## Extending supported resources
-Add resource names in "resourceList.txt" separating it with space.
+Add resource names in "resourceList.txt" separating them with space.
+## ChangeLog
+- fixed most of the cases with no working buttons.
+Now "Up" and"Down" are constant and they dont depend on docking port rotation.
+- added move status notifications.